alex-hhh/ActivityLog2/doc/building.md

 ## Debugging tips

+### Log messages and exceptions

 When ActivityLog2 throws an exception it can be logged in two places: the console or the log file.
-The log file is located in "%APPDATA%/Local/ActivityLog/ActivityLogDbg.log" (for other platforms, see `maybe-init-log-port` in "rkt/dbglog.rkt").
+On a Windows machine, the log file is located in "%APPDATA%/Local/ActivityLog/ActivityLogDbg.log", for other platforms, see `maybe-init-log-port` in "rkt/dbglog.rkt".
 In particular, exceptions thrown from separate threads will be logged in the log file.

+The `dbglog`, `dbglog-exception` and `thread/dbglog` functions, defined in "rtk/utilities.rkt" can also be used to add additional logging as needed.
+These log messages will go in the log file.

+### Stack traces for exceptions

-To enable stack traces in exceptions, first remove all your compiled files from the "compiled" folders, than run (this will take a long time to load and will run slow):
+By default, the exceptions that are logged will not contain a stack trace -- this makes it difficult to identify where an exception occurred.
+To enable stack traces in exceptions, first remove all your compiled files from the "compiled" folders, than run the command below.
+This will take a long time to load and will run slow:

     racket -l errortrace -t run.rkt

+### Tracing function calls

+The "rkt/al-profiler.rkt" module contain definitions which allow tracing individual function calls.
+It is more practical than the "trace" module shipped with Racket, as it allows to explicitly specify which functions to trace.
+To use it, require the "al-profiler.rkt" module and replace `define` calls with `define/trace` calls.
+This also works for method names, where `define/public` can be replaced with `define/public/trace`.

+The "rkt/al-profiler.rkt" also contains a small profiler, see that file for more details.

+### Test suite

 ActivityLog2 has a small test suite.
 Tests can be run using:

     raco test test/db-test.rkt
     raco test test/df-test.rkt

+### Database stuff

+    pragma integrity_check
+    pragma foreign_key_check

 ## Database management